neo-project/neo-node/docs/oracle-dns-protocol.md

 - `domain` is the DNS owner name (relative or absolute).
 Percent-encoding and escaped dots (`%5c.`) follow RFC 4501 rules.
 - `domain` must not include additional path segments; only the owner name belongs here.
-- `authority` is the optional DNS server hint from RFC 4501.
-The oracle still uses the DoH resolver configured in `OracleService.json`.
+- `authority` is the optional DoH server to use for this query (RFC 4501).
+When specified, the oracle connects to `https://{authority}/dns-query`.
+If omitted, the configured `EndPoint` is used.
 - `CLASS` is optional and case-insensitive.
 Only `IN` (`1`) is supported; other classes are rejected.
 - `TYPE` is optional and case-insensitive.
 Use mnemonics (`TXT`, `TLSA`, `CERT`, `A`, `AAAA`, …) or numeric values.
 Defaults to `A` per RFC 4501.
 - `FORMAT` is an oracle extension; use `format=x509` (or `cert`) to parse TXT/CERT payloads into the `Certificate` field.